 back-porch barbeque.
 And, the matter of difference doesn’t really matter because, according to wisegeek.com, flying (or swarming) termites are: “weak fliers, do not bite, do not live long, and cannot eat wood”.

 So how do you tell the difference?
-The most noticeable difference is that flying ants have 3 body sections, head, thorax and abdomen.
+The most noticeable difference is that flying ants have 3 body sections, head, thorax, and abdomen.
 Flying termites only have 2, a head and a body.

-Also, on a flying ant, the bottom pair of wings is shorter than the top, while on a flying termite, both pairs are the same length.
+Also, on a flying ant, the bottom pair of wings are shorter than the top, while on a flying termite, both pairs are the same length.
 And if you really want to be sure, a flying ant’s antennae curve inwards and have a ball at their tip (called a club) whereas the flying termite’s antennae point outwards with nothing at their tip.

-What does matter is the direction they are swarming from if you encounter them near your home.
+What does matters is the direction they are swarming from if you encounter them near your home.
 If they are coming from the house, that could be a possible infestation and needs taking care of.
 If they are swarming onto the exterior, such as the roof, then it’s likely that the swarm has simply chosen your home as a rest stop.
 Lucky you.